 Evolution and Uses:

-Culinary Versatility: Zucchini is mild in flavor and versatile.
+Culinary Versatility: Zucchini is mild in flavour and versatile.
 It can be eaten raw in salads, sautéed, grilled, or baked into dishes like casseroles and breads.
 It is also used in a variety of dishes such as stir-fries, fritters, and as a substitute for pasta in low-carb diets (zoodles).

 How Zucchini Soup was first made: